This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Pain medicine will decrease or take away your pain.
 Do not wait until the pain is severe to ask for your medicine.
 Pain medicine can make you dizzy or sleepy.
 Prevent falls by calling a healthcare provider when you want to get out of bed or if you need help.

 - Blood and urine tests measure the amount of cortisol in your body.
 For a urine test, you may need to save your urine for 24 hours and send the sample to a lab.
 This measures the amount of cortisol in your urine over 24 hours.

 - A saliva test is done at 11 PM on 2 separate nights to measure the amount of cortisol in your saliva.

 - A CT scan , or CAT scan, is a type of x-ray that is taken of your head, chest, abdomen, or pelvic area.
 The pictures may show the cause of your symptoms.
-You may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 - An MRI takes pictures of your body to look for lung cancer or an adrenal or pituitary tumor.
 You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.